Most product descriptions are terrible.

 Product details add credibility.
 Product details sell your product.
 You can never include too many technical details in your product descriptions.
 Be specific.

 4. Justify using superlatives

-Superlatives sound insincere unless you clearly prove why your product is the best, the easiest, or the most advanced.
+Superlatives sound insincere in a product description unless you clearly prove why your product is the best, the easiest, or the most advanced.

-Amazon explains why the Kindle Paperwhite is the world’s most advanced e-reader.
+Amazon explains why the Kindle Paperwhite is the world’s thinnest and lightest e-reader.

-If your product is really the best, provide specific proof why this is the case.
+If your product is really the best in its category, provide specific proof why this is the case.
 Otherwise, tone your product copy down or quote a customer who says your product is the most wonderful they’ve ever used.

 5. Appeal to your readers’ imagination